Malapascua Island: Thresher Shark Diving Guide

 Other Underwater Wonders

-Beyond sharks, Malapascua’s waters are alive with biodiversity.
-Night dives reveal flamboyant cuttlefish and mandarin fish performing their mating dances, while day dives might uncover frogfish, ghost pipefish, or even a sea snake gracefully weaving through the reef.
-For photographers, the macro opportunities here are world-class.
+Malapascua’s appeal goes beyond sharks.
+Night dives reveal flamboyant cuttlefish and mandarin fish performing their mating dances, while frogfish, ghost pipefish, and seahorses delight macro photographers.

 How to Plan Your Thresher Shark Diving Trip